 - Brief cover letter detailing your past work related to one of the topics mentioned below OR a specific project you are interested in

 Although a prospective undergraduate is not expected to have all of the background knowledge necessary for a given project, some related experience is recommended.
-Generally useful subjects include the following, in addition to the topics listed to the right:
+Generally useful subjects include the following:

 - Programming in languages such as Matlab, Python, C, LabVIEW, etc.